Daylen1160/APSC160-FinalPractice-2025/tips.md

 * While you are working on the problem, read it again

 ### 3. Don't cheat
 This is obviously not graded.
 You voluntarily came here to prepare better for the exam.
 Why are you using AI or looking at our solutions so quick?
 Think & struggle please!
-You will not have these tools during the final.
+You will not have these tools during the exam.
 Whether you cheat on these problems is up to you, but we make these problems to be a resource for you and by cheating you are wasting it.

 If you want my recommendation, **once you are over the recommended time, you can't come up with anything, or you got the right answer, only then use external tools and look at the solution.**